About the Author

 Since my early discovery of Science Fiction and Adventure, my passion embraced a non-stop flow of tales by amazing authors.
 My greatest enjoyment came from stories with plausibility.
 Fictional chronicles with a strong connection to reality help readers relate to the plot when the fictional world differs.

-Over time, I wondered if I could commit a compelling story to print.
+Over time, I wondered if I could commit a compelling idea to print.
 Those stories inspired me to try my hand at writing a publishable work.

 Can I write an engaging, enjoyable and relatable story?
-Yes (My readers tell me).
+Yes (readers tell me).
 Can I do better?
-Yes (My readers tell me).
+Yes (readers tell me).
 The first version of Field of Orbs, seven years in writing, has flaws.
 The story is sound, but a 433,000-word tome is hard work.
-Even a single edit pass can take several months and miss plenty.
+Even a single pass edit can take several months and miss plenty.

 I tried to create a compelling story with characters you can touch.
 I wanted believable physics and situations ending as would real-world events.
 I wanted images to play in the reader’s head like a movie.
 Looking at numbers alone, the story seems long.
-Some who read it get a perspective shift on a second time through.
-They enjoy it more discovering more depth and hidden clues.
+Some who read it get a perspective shift from a second time through.
+They enjoy it more, discovering the depth and hidden clues.

 I began with one important goal in writing “Field of Orbs.”
 I tried to create an exciting and unsettling story demanding reflection.